Tommy Paul (tennis): 2025: Major quarterfinals, World No. 8

 Tommy started the 2025 season off as the top seed at the 2025 Adelaide International where he reached the semifinals with wins over lucky losers Manuel Guinard and Rinky Hijikata, losing to eventual champion Félix Auger-Aliassime in three sets.

 He then reached his third major quarterfinal at the 2025 Australian Open before losing to Alexander Zverev in four sets.
-Following the first Slam of the season, Paul broke into the Top 10 for the first time in his career at No. 9 in the world.
+Following the first Slam of the season, Paul broke into the Top 10 for the first time in his career at No. 9 in the world on 27 January 2025.